WWitman/swagger-node-slack/README-blog2.md

 # Integrate your Slack with Swagger!

-[Slack](https://slack.com/) is a messaging app for team communication.
-A nice thing about Slack is that you can easily [integrate external services](https://slack.com/integrations) to provide extra features.
-For example, out-of-the-box integrations are available for services like GitHub, Google Drive, Heroku, Jira, and many others.
+[Slack](https://slack.com/), one of the [hottest startups today](http://www.computerworld.com/article/2883834/the-rise-and-rise-of-slack-silicon-valleys-hottest-startup.html), is a messaging app for team communication.
+One reason is because so many external services, like GitHub, Google Drive, Heroku, Jira, and many others, come as [out-of-the-box integrations](https://slack.com/integrations).
+But one exceptionally nice feature is how easy it is to create your own custom functionality.

-The [swagger](https://www.npmjs.com/package/swagger) NPM module provides tools for designing and building Swagger-compliant APIs entirely in Node.js.
-You can build, validate, and test `swagger` projects locally and deploy them to any Cloud platform that supports Node.js.
+Today, we'll walk you through creating your own Slack integration using [swagger-node](https://github.com/swagger-api/swagger-node), which makes it easy to build, validate, and test API projects locally and deploy them to any Cloud platform that supports Node.js.

+In this case, we'll be creating an API to fetch a stock quote, which will then be posted directly into a Slack team conversation, using what Slack calls an "Incoming WebHook" integration.

 ![alt text](./images/swagger-flow-2.png)

-In this blog, we'll show how easy it is to integrate a `swagger` API into Slack.

-## About the `swagger` API

-Our `swagger` API fetches a stock quote and posts it directly into a Slack team conversation.
-Yes, it's amazing!

-We'll create what Slack calls an "Incoming WebHook" integration.
-This type of Slack integration lets you post data from an external source/service into Slack.

-We'll call the back-end `/ticker` API using cURL, like this...
+The back-end resource for this will be `/ticker`, which you could cURL:

 `curl -X POST -H "Content-Type: application/x-www-form-urlencoded" http://localhost:10010/ticker -d "text=AAPL`